 Due to the complexity of mitochondrial diseases (mito), getting a diagnosis is not always easy.
-Mito is known as the ‘notorious masquerader’ because it mimics many different illnesses.
+Mito is known as the ‘notorious masquerader’ because it can have a range of different symptoms that mimic many different illnesses.
 Securing a diagnosis can involve many tests, seeing a variety of doctors, and can sometimes take years.
 The delay to diagnosis is unacceptable.

-Many of IMP’s members are working to raise awareness and educate healthcare professionals about mito, to help reduce the delay to diagnosis, gain care for patients sooner and avoid the unnecessary physical and mental suffering that the delay can cause.
+The mito community, including many of IMP’s members, are working to raise awareness and educate healthcare professionals about mito.
+We hope this will help reduce the delay to diagnosis, gain care and treatment management for patients sooner and avoid the unnecessary physical and mental suffering that the delay can cause.

 Healthcare systems around the world are different and the symptoms of mito are diverse and multiple.
-However often the first steps in getting a diagnosis will involve visiting a general practitioner (GP), sometimes known as primary doctors, regarding the initial symptoms.
+However, often the first steps in getting a diagnosis will involve visiting a general practitioner (GP), sometimes known as primary doctors, regarding initial symptoms.

 Often the next step is for the GP to make a referral to a specialist, such as a neurologist, paediatrician or metabolic specialist.